shuanghao0808/Cats-Adoption-in-Austin/README.md

 The adoption rate of regular species is 42.68%.
 The adoption rate of rare species is 46.79%.
 Unexpectedly, whether the cat's breed is expensive or not does not seem to affect their probability of being adopted as people thought.

-<a> The most common coat pattern of shelter cats is tabby.
+a.
+The most common coat pattern of shelter cats is tabby.
-<b> Smoke cats get adopted at the highest rate
+b.
+Smoke cats get adopted at the highest rate
-<c> The most adopted rare cats are point cats.
+c.
+The most adopted rare cats are point cats.

 ### 3. What other fun facts?